interplaynetary/free-association/docs/coalition/pilot-mou-template.md

 - Use of open-source Protocol for coordination intelligence
 - Voluntary information sharing with coalition working group members
 - Support arrangements with specific coalition members (as needed)

+**Licensing:**
+- Protocol is AGPL-3.0 with Additional Terms (attribution, protocol fidelity)
+- Free to use commercially and non-commercially
+- If self-hosting: must provide source code access to users
+- If white-labeling: must maintain attribution
+- See Appendix F for full compliance requirements

 ### E.2 What Stays the Same